 Alongside the copy informing subscribers of the new mobile deposit features, they include beautifully designed visuals that show the feature in action and make it easy for subscribers to understand what the new mobile app can do.

-The only way to find out is to A/B test.
-There are a number of things you can test, so to help you get started we’ve compiled a few ideas:
+Find out by A/B testing.
+There are a number of things you can test, so, to help you get started, we’ve compiled a few ideas:

-While images clearly have a positive impact on Bank of Tennessee’s email above, it might not necessarily be the case for your emails depending on the design & images chosen.
+While images clearly have a positive impact on Bank of Tennessee’s email above, it might not necessarily be the case for your emails, depending on the design and images chosen.

-In fact, when SitePoint tested images in their newsletter they actually saw a very slight decrease in conversions, as they found the images distracted people from the content.
+When SitePoint tested images in their newsletter, they actually saw a very slight decrease in conversions, as they found the images distracted people from the content.

-So while using images may work for some emails, it can sometimes detract from others and the only way to know whether they are working for you is to A/B test including them in your campaigns.
+While using images may work for some emails, it can detract from others, so discover whether or not they are working for you by A/B testing including them in your campaigns.

 There are many different types of visuals you can include in your email campaigns.

-To illustrate, consider these two emails from different Campaign Monitor customers, both of which are using email to announce new features in their products.
+To illustrate, consider the following two examples, both of which are using email to announce new features in their products.

 Freshbooks chooses to use a drawing style in their campaigns that closely mimics the visual style seen on their website, while SmugMug opts to show a screenshot of the interface displayed inside a Mac laptop.

 Which works best?
-It completely depends on your brand, audience and layout of your campaign, and the only way to know which will work for you is to A/B test it.
+It completely depends on your brand, audience, and layout of your campaign.

-According to research by Microsoft, smartphones have left humans with such a short attention span that even a goldfish can hold a thought for longer.
+According to research by Microsoft, smartphones have left humans with such a short attention span that even a goldfish can hold a thought for longer periods of time.

-This reduction in attention span has significantly increased the importance of great writing.
+This reduction in attention span has significantly increased the importance of great writing in your emails.
 If you can’t quickly and easily explain your product or offer, you’ll struggle to get your subscribers to click-through on your campaigns.

 With the mobile revolution driving a decrease in attention spans, there’s a trend in email design towards using shorter copy.

-The answer is largely going to depend on the design of your email, your audience and the complexity of the product you are selling.
-So next time you are creating a new product announcement campaign, consider testing whether short or long-form copy gets more of your subscribers to click-through and make a purchase.
+The answer is largely going to depend on the design of your email, your audience, and the complexity of the product you are selling.
+Next time you are creating a new product announcement campaign, consider testing whether short or long-form copy gets more of your subscribers to click-through and make a purchase.

 According to studies, including personalization in your email campaigns can increase click-through rates by over 14%.

-The team at Dropbox realise this and leverage it to their advantage, including the subscriber’s company name in the email to make the invite more relevant to the subscriber and increase the chance they’ll attend the event.
+The team at Dropbox realizes this and leverages it to their advantage, including the subscriber’s company name in the email to make the invite more relevant to the subscriber and increase the chance they’ll attend the event.

-The only way to find out is to A/B test it.
-If you have extra details on your subscribers stored in your email list (such as their company name, location, or other attributes) then consider test personalizing the body copy of your next campaign to see if there increased relevance drives increased results.
+If you have extra details on your subscribers stored in your email list (such as their company name, location, or other attributes), consider test personalizing the body copy of your next campaign to see if the increased relevance drives increased results.

-We tested this ourselves a little while ago, and found that using positive language increased our email conversion rate by 22%.
+We tested this ourselves, and found that using positive language increased our email conversion rate by 22%.

-So next time you are writing copy for your email marketing campaigns, give some thought to the tone in which you are writing and consider testing whether a positive tone could outperform a negative tone when it comes to driving click-throughs and purchases.
+Next time you are writing copy for your email marketing campaigns, give some thought to the tone in which you are writing and consider testing whether a positive tone could outperform a negative tone, in terms of driving click-throughs and purchases.

 Your calls to action are one of the most important parts of your email marketing campaigns.